 Shared hosting means your website’s resources are shared with resources of other websites on a single server.
 The only benefit that shared hosting offers is reduced costs.

-On the other hand, managed WordPress hosting is a set of services, performance optimizations and other value additions.
+On the other hand, managed WordPress hosting is a set of services, performance optimisations and other value additions.
 It is obviously costlier than shared hosting but its benefits outweigh the costs.
 Let’s take a look at those benefits:

 Keeps the backend of your website up to date: Managed WordPress hosting provides you with features like automatic updates and automatic backups that keep your website up to date.